Fast Map Union and Local Instances Through Instance Types

 our handwritten type class instance!

-Instinctively, your definition of OrdIDict
+Instinctively, your definition of OrdIDict would

 probably look like this